suncoast-devs/handbook/lessons/full-stack-build-an-app/10-adding-restaurant-validation.md

 # Handling validation

 You may also notice that our system allows us to enter blank information for many of the fields.
-We shouldn't allow the restaurant to be created without at least a name and address field.
+A name and address should be required to create a new restaurant.

 Let's add that validation and the corresponding error handling in the user interface.